Jean-Hervé Bradol & Isabelle Defourny

 Faced with the emergence, or resurgence, of the Covid-19 epidemic, many countries where MSF works, particularly in sub-Saharan Africa, do not yet have access to the vaccines they need to protect the populations most at risk.
 Isabelle Defourny, director of operations at MSF, and Jean-Hervé Bradol, director of studies at the CRASH, give their analysis of the inequalities in access to Covid-19 vaccines and the main areas of intervention for MSF in this field.
-This video is currently only available in French.
+This video is a shorter version of the original interview, which is currently only available in French.

 THIS BIOMEDICAL INSTABILITY IS COUPLED WITH AN INDUSTRIAL UNKNOWN AND THEN A LACK OF POLITICAL CLARITY, I.E. WHICH GROUPS SHOULD BE CONSIDERED AS PRIORITIES?
 WE SAY THE CAREGIVERS BUT ALSO SOME COHORTS OF CHRONIC PATIENTS WHO ARE AT RISK.
 WHAT WE DON'T WANT IS TO SACRIFICE HEALTH CARE PERSONNEL IN THE LEAST AFFLUENT COUNTRIES AND A FEW COHORTS OF CHRONIC PATIENTS FOR A HYPOTHETICAL COLLECTIVE IMMUNITY IN COUNTRIES THAT ARE MUCH MORE AFFLUENT.